o0lit3/dish/README.md

 Dish is interpreted by [Go](https://github.com/golang/go#readme).
 With Go installed, build the **dish** interpreter via `go build -o /usr/local/bin/dish` from the project root.
 You can then run **dish** files via `dish /path/to/file.dish` or with the `-e` command flag, as in `dish -e '["Hello World!"]'`

 ## Output
 By default **dish** outputs the last evaluated statement to STDOUT.
-If the last evlauated statement is an [Array](#array) or a [Hash](#hash), the output is formatted as valid JSON.
+If the last evaluated statement is an [Array](#array) or a [Hash](#hash), the output is formatted as valid JSON.
 If the last evaluated statement is a Scalar, the scalar's raw output printed to STDOUT.

 ## Data Types
 Dish has 5 data types, all of which are objects with their own object methods.
 Traditional, symbolic operands (like `+`, `-`, `*`, `/`, etc.) are shorthand representations of longer form object methods.